renderedtext/ruby-101/README.md

   * Three parameters can be provided, where first will be the exception class, second is the message, and third is the variable that will contain the stack trace
+* Sometimes it might be necessary to get out of a deeply nested loop, and for that you can use `catch(label)` to mark a block of code for execution, `label` being symbol or string, and then put `throw(label, string)` anywhere in the block code, where label should be the as the parameter of `catch`, and the optional second parameter a string to return
+  * If you assign the `catch` block code to a variable, its value will be the string returned by `throw`

 Unless otherwise noted, the texts and code are copyright